ashdavies/talks/2018-06-27-leveraging-databinding-with-kotlin2018-06-27-leveraging-android-databinding-with-kotlin/leveraging-android-databinding-with-kotlin.md

 ```

 ^
-This is much simpler, but remember if you don't reference the binding property during onCreate, the delegate will not create the binding and therefore will not inflate the layout.
+This is much simpler, and we benefit now from immutability of the binding, but remember if you don't reference the binding property during onCreate, the delegate will not create the binding and therefore will not inflate the layout.

+^
+But we've still not improved the testability of the domain behaviour.

 ---